-- SFMTA's provision of advance notification to TPC/TPC QC, of in-process work that appears to be deficient or of questionable nature, is not mitigated/reconciled in a timely manner, if at all. - Necessity of using both Reinforcing Steel Design Drawings and approved Reinforcing Steel Shop Drawings to inspect/accept rebar placement.
+- SFMTA's Quality Audit identified six findings that require response by the contractor.
+A response to the six findings was submitted by TPC's QC and is currently under review.
+One of the findings related to the Stop Work Notice that was ignored by the contractor during a roof slab pour at CTS. - Necessity of using both Reinforcing Steel Design Drawings and approved Reinforcing Steel Shop Drawings to inspect/accept rebar placement.
 The requirement to use approved shop drawings was identified as a preventative measure for improper/incomplete placement of reinforcing steel.
-It is common practice to assure that the latest approved submittals and shop drawings are available in the field, for use by both the construction crews and the QC inspectors, to assure proper installation of all constructed elements. - Incomplete/confusing shop drawing submittals for UMS structural steel resulting in QC and or QA stopping TPC from making welded connections upon discovery that approved details are missing. - Maintenance of the procedure to facilitate the verification that welds to be embedded in concrete have been inspected and accepted or CNCRs generated and closed, prior to final sign-offs on each concrete placement.
-Smith Emery (TPC's QC representative) continues to update and refine their spreadsheet "tool" that is used by TPC QC to account for the acceptability and associated documentation by Certified Welding Inspectors (CWIs) for all welded joints that are to be embedded in concrete. - Document control issues within the CM13 software system. - The large number of Field Notifications issued by SFMTA to TPC for work at UMS (notice that work does not conform with contract requirements and should have been identified through the CNCR process).
+It is common practice to assure that the latest approved submittals and shop drawings are available in the field, for use by both the construction crews and the QC inspectors, to assure proper installation of all constructed elements. - Incomplete/confusing shop drawing submittals for UMS structural steel resulting in QC and or QA stopping TPC from making welded connections upon discovery that approved details are missing. - A procedure is needed to facilitate the verification that welds to be embedded in concrete have been inspected and accepted or CNCRs generated and closed, prior to final sign-offs on each concrete placement. - Document control issues within the CM13 software system.